pixincreate/Automeet/README.md

 - Update chrome driver to 87.0.
 Working in some spaces made **Transparent**.
 - Minor fixes to Last class and  ```You lost your network connection.
 Trying to reconnect.```.
 - Added compatibility for Slow internet.
-- Hotfix for Login Problem.
+- Hotfix for Login Problem - Password used to print twice.
 #